 Then there are those times when the task you're facing is neither all that big, nor particularly difficult or unpleasant.
 Nevertheless, you still find yourself putting it off day after day.

-Accomplishing something, even a small thing, brings a sense of satisfaction.
-Conversely, putting something off repeatedly brings about a sense of dissatisfaction.
-The awareness that something is being left undone lingers at the back of your mind.
-You can ignore it, but it's always there.
+Accomplishing something, even a relatively small task, brings a sense of satisfaction.
+Repeatedly putting something off, on the other hand, leads to dissatisfaction.
+The awareness that you have something left undone lingers at the back of your mind.
+You can ignore it, but it doesn't go away; it's always there.

-4. Come up with a plan, and identify the specific steps you need to take.
+Come up with a plan, and identify the specific steps you need to take.
 If you're struggling to attend to something, being vague about it won't help.
 Being specific about the steps you need to take brings clarity around what you need to do and where you need to start.

 Once you deal with whatever it is that you've been putting off, you'll feel a wonderful sense of lightness and renewed energy as a weight is lifted from your shoulders!

 Tips for achieving optimal wellness, inside and out.